Sir-Photch/PowerliftingSharp/README.md

 Currently, querying unique identifiers of athletes and returning their recorded data is supported.
-Feel free to fork this repo or open an issue if you feel like something is missing!
+Feel free to fork this repo or open an issue if you miss a feature!

 ## How to get started